BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Shares

-While I prefer visiting Lake Zurich during the summer months, there’s still plenty to enjoy during the winter season.
-Take in the tranquil beauty of the lake, snap some photos of the snow-capped mountains in the distance, and enjoy a peaceful winter walk along the shores.
+While I prefer visiting Lake Zurich during the summer months, I enjoy a peaceful winter walk along the shores.

 Zurich Thermal Bath